unicode-org/conformance/README.md

 ## Checking data using schemas

-Several types of JSON formatted data are created and used by Conformance processing, and the integity of this information must be maintained.
+Several types of JSON formatted data are created and used by Conformance processing, and the integrity of this information must be maintained.

-Data Driven Testing uses [JSON Schema Validation](https://python-jsonschema.readthedocs.io/en/latest/validate/) to insure the structure of data files.
-JSON schema make sure that needed parameters and other information are present as required and that the type of each data item is as specified.
+Data Driven Testing uses [JSON Schema Validation](https://python-jsonschema.readthedocs.io/en/latest/validate/) to ensure the structure of data files.
+JSON schemas make sure that needed parameters and other information is present as required and that the type of each data item is as specified.

-In addition, schema specification can restrict the range of data fields to those expected, allowing only those data that are expected in JSON output files.
+In addition, schema specifications can restrict the range of data fields to those expected, allowing only the expected data in JSON output files.
 This gives a measure of confidence in the data exchanged between the phases of Conformance Testing.

 The types of data include:

-* **Generated test data** including all parameters and settings as well as ancilliary descriptive information for each test.
+* **Generated test data** including all parameters and settings as well as ancillary descriptive information for each test.
 This data depends only on the type of test (component) and the ICU version.
 It does not depend on the particular execution platform, i.e., programming languages.